This is viral math brainteaser from Japan.

 comments

-4 Replies to “Viral Math Problem – Try It”
+4 replies on “Viral Math Problem – Try It”

 – Try It.
 Now, Mathematics comes from many different sorts of problems.